*Updated December 2022

 It is also important to implement this strategy so that company leaders and dedicated innovation teams are part of the collaboration and not to resent their own peers’ input.

-Taking risks and developing a tolerance for failure is also an important hurdle that relates to the challenges of innovation within a company, as discussed previously.
+As discussed previously, taking risks and developing a tolerance for failure is another important hurdle related to the challenges of innovation within a company.

 Baba Shiv, a leading scholar within neuroeconomics at Stanford University, stresses the importance of companies shifting from a type 1 mindset, fearful of making mistakes, towards a type 2 mindset, the fear of losing out on opportunities.